In this example, you will set up:

 Create a work pool

-To set up a Docker type work pool, run:
+To set up a Docker type work pool with the default values, run:

 prefect work-pool create --type docker my-docker-pool